19hours/sg-statutes/Acts/Co-operative Societies Act.md

 55\.—(1) An extraordinary general meeting of a society may be convened at any time by the committee of management of the society, except that at least 7 clear days’, and in the case of a proposed amendment to by-laws at least 15 clear days’, written notice of the meeting and of the subjects on the agenda for discussion have been sent to each member or delegate, as the case may be, or given as provided in the by-laws.

-(2) An extraordinary general meeting of a society shall be convened by the committee of management on receipt of a requisition for such a meeting signed by at least 20% or 100 of the members or delegates of the society, whichever is the less, stating the objects of the meeting.
+(2) An extraordinary general meeting of a society shall be convened by the committee of management on receipt of a requisition for such a meeting signed by at least 20% or 60 of the members or delegates of the society, whichever is the less, stating the objects of the meeting.

+[23/2008 wef 20/10/2008]

 (3) If the committee of management fails to convene a meeting in accordance with subsection (2) within one month of receiving the requisition for the meeting, the members making the requisition shall have power to convene the meeting themselves by notice to all members of the society stating the objects of the meeting and the fact that the committee of management has failed to convene the meeting.